Defense in Depth Strategies to Mitigate Data Breaches

 Reports show that stolen and/or weak passwords attribute to 81 percent of hacking-related breaches.
 This is why etherFAX requires all employees, resellers, integrators, and customers to utilize two-factor authentication when accessing the etherFAX portals.
 To maintain the highest possible security, etherFAX uses Google Authenticator which requires a second step of verification upon sign in.

-Encrypting sensitive data renders it useless in the event that hackers successfully breach your organization’s network. etherFAX utilizes military-grade encryption to ensure all communications remain secure between remote client sites and the etherFAX network.
+Encrypting sensitive data renders it useless in the event that hackers successfully breach your organization’s network. etherFAX utilizes military-grade encryption to ensure all communications through business and healthcare organizations remain secure between remote client sites and the etherFAX network.

 The etherFAX Secure Exchange Network (SEN) is the world’s largest ecosystem with a total of six million connected endpoints. etherFAX SEN supports every major fax server, application and fax-enabled device.
 With the ability to route documents to other etherFAX peers within the etherFAX network, sensitive data is never transmitted through an external telephone network.